 Average Albanian prices sit around €1,600/m², with Tirana at roughly €1,200 to €1,800/m² and Saranda around €1,000 to €2,000/m².

-Rental income is taxed at a flat 15%; annual property tax on residential homes is very low by European standards.
+Rental income is taxed at 15% on the net; annual property tax on residential homes is very low, about 0.05% of value a year.

 Price per square metre is the fastest way to sanity-check a listing.
 As of 2026 the national average sits around €1,600/m², but the spread by location is wide, and coastal demand from foreign buyers is what moves it.